Sylviawzy/Sylviawzy.github.io/index.md

 ## Research Work Experiences

+#### [READS Lab at Harvard University](https://www.readslab.org/?utm_campaign=redirect_analysis&utm_source=ngnix) | Boston, US | Research Assistant
+_May 2019-present_
+- Entered and cleaned data for the MORE Posttest Assessment and co-drafted the multilevel model specification plan
+-	Transcribed and coded argumentative writing samples for first and second graders and prepared for holistic scoring
+-	Co-designed the rubric for assessing students’ pre- and post- difference in defining and explaining key vocabulary

+#### [Language for Learning Research Group at Harvard University](https://projects.iq.harvard.edu/uccelli) | Boston, US | Research Assistant
+_July 2017-present_
+- Devised a coding scheme and coded 261 students’ writings using CLAN (Computerized Language Analysis)
+- Built a multilevel model using STATA assessing associations between Global Intercultural Competence, language backgrounds and the amount of cross-cultural exposure

 #### [Research Schools International](https://researchschools-international-cmna.squarespace.com/) | Boston, US | Intern Researcher
 _Nov.
-2018-Jan.2019_
+2018-May.2019_
--	Initiated a research project and analyzed the effect of 5 key global learning activities across 150 Round Square Schools on students’ global competency score using STATA and R; Presented preliminary results to PISA and OECD personnel
+-	Built a multilevel model using R examining the effect of 5 key global learning activities across 150 Round Square Schools on students’ global competence score based on PISA assessments
+-	Visualized data using ggplot to tease out potential engines driving the gaps in Global Competence achievement
 -	Presented report at the [24th annual Student Research Conference at Harvard University](https://src.gse.harvard.edu/)
 ![map.png](Sylviawzy.github.io/assets/img/GCscale.png)